InseeFrLab/era-api/README.md

 We discard links found in table lienindividus where there is no mirror link
 ex: Parent -> Child must have a Child->Parent equivalent for the same persons

+#### Emails

+blank or empty mails are filtered
+Any white space in an email adresse is removed (ex aa bb@toto.org becomes aabb@toto.org)